abdulbasit-dev/taski/README.md

 2. **User Authentication**:

-   - Create forms for registration and login.
+   - Create registration and login forms.
-   - Use PDO to interact with the database for user validation.
+   - Use PDO prepared statements for secure database queries.
-   - Use sessions to manage login states.
+   - Implement session-based access control.

 3. **Task Management**:

-   - Build CRUD functionality (Create, Read, Update, Delete) for tasks.
+   - Implement CRUD functionality (Create, Read, Update, Delete) for tasks.
-   - Filter tasks by the logged-in user's `user_id`.
+   - Restrict users to managing their own tasks.

 4. **UI Design**:

-   - Use Bootstrap components (tables, forms, buttons, modals) for the interface.
+   - Use Bootstrap components for the interface, including tables, buttons, modals, and alerts.

 5. **Validation and Security**:

-   - Validate all form inputs.
+   - Validate form inputs.
-   - Use prepared statements with PDO to prevent SQL injection.
+   - Hash passwords and use prepared statements to prevent SQL injection.
-   - Hash passwords for secure storage.

-6. **Test**:
-   - Test the application for different scenarios, including login/logout, adding tasks, and editing/deleting tasks.

 ---

 #### **Deliverables**

 1. A fully functional PHP application that:

    - Allows user registration and login.
-   - Lets users manage their tasks.
-   - Restricts access to authenticated users.
+   - Restricts task management to authenticated users.
+   - Ensures users can only manage their own tasks.
+   - Has a responsive and polished interface.

 2. A MySQL script to create and populate the required tables.

-3. A clean and responsive UI designed with Bootstrap.
+3. Detailed documentation on installation and usage.

 ---

+#### **Suggestions for Future Enhancements**

+1. **Task Categories**:

+   - Add support for categorizing tasks (e.g., Work, Personal).

+2. **Deadline Management**:

+   - Include a deadline field for tasks and highlight overdue tasks.

+3. **Forgot Password Feature**:

+   - Implement a password reset functionality via email.

+---

 #### **Evaluation Criteria**

-1. Proper use of PDO for database interactions.
+1. Proper use of PDO and prepared statements for database interactions.
-2. Secure authentication using password hashing.
+2. Secure authentication with password hashing.
-3. Clean and maintainable PHP code with proper validation.
-4. Responsive and user-friendly design.
-5. Correct functionality for all features.
+3. Implementation of ownership restrictions to ensure data security.